 Then enter your Magento website URL in the appeared popup.

-The URL will be connected to in a new window.
+The URL will be opened in a new tab.
 If you've completed all of the steps correctly you should see the following message:

 You're all set.
-You added Google Tag Manager to Magento 2 fast and easily.
+You've added Google Tag Manager to Magento 2 fast and easily.